MobilityData/awesome-transit/README.md

 - ["What's new in GTFS-realtime v2.0" by Sean Barbeau](https://medium.com/@sjbarbeau/whats-new-in-gtfs-realtime-v2-0-cd45e6a861e9) - Discuss the shortfalls in GTFS-realtime v1.0 and the improvements in v2.0.
 - ["AVL, CAD, and Real-Time Passenger Info for Beginners" by Tony Laidig](http://transitdata.net/avl-cad-and-real-time-passenger-info-for-beginners/) - Provides a general introduction to technology used to track vehicles.
 - ["Visualizing Better Transportation: Data & Tools" by Steve Pepple](https://medium.com/@stevepepple/visualizing-better-transportation-data-tools-e48b8317a21c) - A collection of transportation-related data and tools for the San Francisco Bay Area and other cities in North America, originally collected and discussed at a 2018 Transit Week Event at ARUP in San Francisco.
+- [How to use GTFS data to track transit vehicles in realtime](https://www.ably.io/blog/gtfs-data-track-transit-vehicles-realtime) - Using GTFS and GTFS Realtime to provide continuous realtime updates.

 #### Academic papers